denoland/std/info/test-format.md

 The following are optional in the FRONTMATTER

 - ITERATIONS: <a positive number>
-- DESCRIPTION: <a natural langugage description of what this TEST FILE intends to test.>
+- DESCRIPTION: <a natural language description of what this TEST FILE intends to test.>

 #### Overall Example format for FRONTMATTER